 The Network Service Discovery API [DISCOVERY-API] recommended CORS preflights before granting access to a device, and requires user agents to involve the user with a permission request of some kind.

 2.11.
-Does this specification allow an origin some measure of control over a user agent’s native UI?
+Do features in this specification allow an origin some measure of control over a user agent’s native UI?

 Features that allow for control over a user agent’s UI (e.g. full screen mode) or changes to the underlying system (e.g. installing an ‘app’ on a smartphone home screen) may surprise users or obscure security / privacy controls.
 To the extent that your feature does allow for the changing of a user agent’s UI, can it effect security / privacy controls?
 What analysis confirmed this conclusion?

 2.12.
-What temporary identifiers might this this specification create or expose to the web?
+What temporary identifiers do the features in this specification create or expose to the web?

 If a standard exposes a temporary identifier to the web, the identifier should be short lived and should rotate on some regular duration to mitigate the risk of this identifier being used to track a user over time.
 When a user clears state in their user agent, these temporary identifiers should be cleared to prevent re-correlation of state using a temporary identifier.

-If this specification does create or expose a temporary identifier to the web, how is it exposed, when, to what entities, and, how frequently is it rotated?
+If features in this spec create or expose temporary identifiers to the web, how are they exposed, when, to what entities, and, how frequently are those temporary identifiers rotated?